“The best time to plant a tree was 20 years ago. The second best time is now.”– Proverb

 - Stay accountable.
 Another great way to stay motivated is by telling others about your goals.
 Share your commitments with leaders and co-workers so that they can help you stay on track by reminding you of your deadlines.
 For example, if direct reports are looking for you to sign off on something, let them know at the end of the meeting when they can expect to receive your reply (e.g., “I’ll have this back to you by end of day Thursday”).
 This way, you will feel motivated to meet the deadline that you set, and your direct reports will follow up with you if you do not.

 - Change your routine.
 Sometimes leaders lose motivation when they feel stuck in their routines.
 This sense of boredom may affect your emotional wellbeing, and the energy you use to work towards your work goals.
 Try changing your habits to see if that makes a difference in your motivation.
 For instance, you might pick up a new hobby outside of work that helps you feel more fulfilled on a daily basis (e.g., learning a new sport, pursuing artistic talent, or getting involved in activism and volunteering).
 Another tip you can try is taking productive breaks during low energy points in the day (e.g., taking a late lunch at 1 pm during your mid-afternoon slump rather than at 12 pm).

-DEVELOP: Develop your motivation by taking advantage of SIGMA’s coaching services.
+DEVELOP: Become a motivated leader by taking advantage of SIGMA’s coaching services.

 Contact SIGMA for coaching on developing your skills as a leader.